-In addition, the BlueVine account has no NSF fees, no minimum opening deposit requirement, no minimum balance requirement, no ACH fees, and no incoming wire fees.
+In addition, the Bluevine account has no NSF fees, no minimum opening deposit requirement, no minimum balance requirement, no ACH fees, and no incoming wire fees.
 The only fees you’ll pay are for outgoing wires—$15.
-That said, the BlueVine business checking account also gives you the opportunity to earn interest on your account—0.6% on balances up to $100,000.
+That said, the Bluevine business checking account also gives you the opportunity to earn interest on your account—1.5% on balances up to and including $100,000.
+Terms apply.

 Moreover, this business bank account gives you access to over 38,000 fee-free ATMs around the U.S., as well as over 90,000 Green Dot locations—where you can deposit cash—something that’s not always an option for online-based business checking accounts.